AUTISM EVALUATION

 with certain objects; and inflexible adherence to specific routines or rituals

-(e.g., demanding that events occur at specific times or in a certain way).
+(e.g., demanding that events occur at specific times or in a certain way);

 We conduct both psychological and neuropsychological evaluations to

-Asperger Syndrome.
+adolescence, and adults.
 Psychological evaluations involve parent/guardian

 interview, completion of questionnaires by the parent/guardian (and